 - Does the software undergo peer review regularly?

-- Is there a separate quality assurance team?
+- Is there a dedicated quality assurance team?

 - Excellent: 12-15 points